apache/pulsar/site2/docs/tiered-storage-gcs.md

 ### Configure GCS offloader to run manually

-For individual topics, you can trigger GCS offloader manually using the following methods:
+For individual topics, you can trigger GCS offloader manually using one of the following methods:

 - Use REST endpoint